Hinduism in Bangladesh: Hindu marriage law

 Hindu family law governs the personal life of Hindus in Bangladesh.
-There is no known limit for the number of wives a Hindu man can take in Bangladesh so polygamy for Hindu man is legal in Bangladesh.
+There is no known limit on the number of wives a Hindu man can take in Bangladesh, so polygamy for Hindu men is legal in Bangladesh.

 "Under Bangladesh Hindu (civil) law, men may have multiple wives, but there are officially no options for divorce", the United States Department of State 2023 Report on International Religious Freedom: Bangladesh reported.
 Women are also prohibited from inheriting property under the civil laws for Hindus, the report said.
 A survey conducted during the year by Research Initiatives in Bangladesh and MJF showed that 26.7% of Hindu men and 29.2% of Hindu women would like to obtain a divorce but did not do so because of existing laws.